quandl/quandl-excel-windows/README.md

 # Quandl Excel Add-in for Windows

-> I wanna be the very best
-> Like no one ever was

 The Quandl Excel Add-In allows you to search through, find and download any of Quandl's millions of datasets directly from within Microsoft Excel.
 It's completely free; usage is unlimited and unrestricted.
 Currently this Add-in is limited to windows only as it uses features and functions which are only available on the windows version of excel.

 ## Development